 Timely decision-making is crucial

-In addition, we’ve never seen a collaborative network that wasn’t made up of very busy people with very demanding workloads.
-People care deeply about the issues they’ve shown up to help address.
+We’ve never seen a collaborative network that wasn’t made up of very busy people with very demanding workloads.
+And, people care deeply about the issues they’ve shown up to help address.

 Consensus baggage: “it takes too long and things don’t get done!”

 When groups try to bring that “consensus-oriented” value into practical reality the work can become very bogged down.
 People who’ve experienced that inefficiency are often resistant to using consensus.
 For them, the process took too long and things didn’t get done.

 The Consent Principle + “Range of Tolerance”provides a framework that allows us to meet the needs for inclusion and buy-in while maintaining autonomy and action.